-Each director may benefit, particularly upon his or her first appointment and if he or she judges necessary, from individual training on the Group's sector of business, its industrial and commercial organization and specific items in its financial position.
+Each director may benefit, particularly upon his or her first appointment and if he or she judges necessary, from individual training on the Group's sector of business, its industrial and commercial organization, specific items in its financial position and the challenges it faces in terms of social and environmental responsibility, including on climate-related matters and governance.
 Each director strives, for the duration of his or her office, to keep the relevant knowledge on the Group up to date.
 The directors representing employees will benefit from training adapted to fulfill their duties.